Range Rover Evoque: Chinese copy controversy

-In November 2014, Chinese automotive joint-venture company Landwind officially revealed the Landwind X7 at the Guangzhou Auto Show, which shares major resemblance to the Evoque.
+In November 2014, Chinese automotive joint-venture company Landwind officially revealed the Landwind X7 at the Guangzhou Auto Show, which bears a very close resemblance to the Evoque.
 JLR complained to authorities in order to try to stop its production.
 Initially, Chinese authorities did not take any action regarding Land Rover's request; however, on 22 March 2019, after four years of X7 sales, a Chinese court ruled that Landwind had copied five unique design elements and ordered a cease of production and sales immediately, in addition to paying Jaguar Land Rover compensation.

 Second generation (L551; 2018)

 The second generation Evoque was revealed at an event in London on 22 November 2018.

 Engines at launch are diesels in 150 bhp FWD and 180 and 240 bhp AWD, and AWD petrols in 200, 250 and 300 bhp.
 The second-generation Evoque adopts Land Rover's new design language that was launched with the Velar in 2017.
 This includes retracting door handles, smoother surfacing, and a new infotainment system with a second touchscreen with integrated knobs for climate settings.
 In some countries, the Evoque is also available with 1.5t 3 cylinder non-PHEV engine called "P160".

 The Evoque P300e plug-in hybrid model is a combination of a 1.5-litre 3-cylinder turbocharged Ingenium petrol engine and an electric motor on the rear axle, with a system output of 227 kW and 55.06 kgm of torque.
 The 15 kWh lithium-ion battery pack is claimed to deliver an all-electric range of up to 66 km (41 mi).

 A China-exclusive long-wheelbase version was revealed at an event in Shanghai on 15 June 2021.
+On 31 March 2026, the last Range Rover Evoque has officially rolled off the production line in China, signifying that Chery Jaguar Land Rover is ready to go all-in on new energy vehicles.